Broome, Western Australia: Climate

-Under the Köppen climate classification, Broome has a hot semi-arid climate (BSh), being a little too dry to be classified as a tropical savanna climate (Aw); like most parts of the Australian tropics, it has two seasons: a dry season and a wet season.
+Under the Köppen climate classification, Broome has a hot semi-arid climate (BSh), being a little too dry to be classified as a tropical savannah climate (Aw); like most parts of the Australian tropics, it has two seasons: a dry season and a wet season.
 The dry season is from April to November with nearly every day clear and maximum temperatures around 30 C. The wet season extends from December to March, with maximum temperatures of around 35 C, with rather erratic tropical downpours and high humidity.
 Broome's annual rainfall average is 615.1 mm, 75% of which falls from January to March.
 Broome observes an average of 48.4 days a year that record measurable precipitation.
 According to the indigenous Yawuru calendar, there are six seasons.